 For a proposal, you won't have results, but you can predict what you will find.

-Write a paragraph about the conclusions you hope to draw or what you hope to discover.
+Write a paragraph about the conclusions you hope or expect to draw or what you hope or expect to discover.
 You have no findings yet, but you can discuss what significance your findings may have (don't give opinions here).

 The reference list must include full reference documentation for all articles and texts mentioned in the proposal.
 All references should be listed alphabetically and formatted according to the APA reference style.
 One of the most common mistakes in formatting is capitalizing all of the words in the reference titles.
 See Section 4.15 in the APA manual for correct capitalization.